Drafting and Survey Technician

 Drafting and Survey Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-The minimum required education to apply for this occupation is the completion of the provincial requirements for Grade 11 high school, secondary V in Quebec or equivalent secondary school education, including: Grade 11 applied math, or Secondary V applied math in Quebec.
+The minimum required education to apply for this occupation is the completion of the provincial requirements for Grade 11 high school, Secondary 5 in Quebec or equivalent secondary school education, including: Grade 11 applied math, or Secondary 5 applied math in Quebec.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at a military unit in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.